citusdata/citus_docs/develop/reference_ddl.rst

 Foreign keys from reference tables to distributed tables are not supported.

-For the foreign keys between reference tables and local tables, any `referential action <https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-FK>`_ is allowed for foreign keys from local tables to reference tables.
-However, Citus does not support `ON DELETE/UPDATE CASCADE` action for foreign keys from reference tables to local tables.
+Citus supports all `referential actions <https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-FK>`_ on foreign keys from local to reference tables, but does not support support ``ON DELETE/UPDATE CASCADE`` in the reverse direction (reference to local).

 .. note::